Protect Yourself During Your Vacation

 Other Important Things to Think About When Arranging Your Vacation

-- 1Think About the Weather.Wherever you are headed, it is best to listen to the weather prediction for that area before you leave.
+- 1Wherever you are headed, it is best to listen to the weather prediction for that area before you leave.
 You need to pack the proper clothing to keep warm or cool enough, and you may need sunscreen.
-If storms or other natural disasters are in the area, you may have to take your trip at a later time.Advertisement
+If storms or other natural disasters are in the area, you may have to take your trip at a later time.Think About the Weather.Advertisement

-- 2Take a Good Map or GPS with You.There is a chance that wherever you are headed, you could get lost.
-So make sure you have these devices with you to help you find your way.Advertisement
+- 2There is a chance that wherever you are headed, you could get lost.
+So make sure you have these devices with you to help you find your way.Take a Good Map or GPS with You.Advertisement

 Tips, Tricks And Warnings